Congolese Movement for Democracy and Integral Development

 The Congolese Movement for Democracy and Integral Development (Mouvement congolais pour la démocratie et le développement intégral; MCDDI) is a liberal political party in the Republic of the Congo, led by Bernard Kolélas until his death in 2009.
-His son, Guy Brice Parfait Kolélas, has led the party since then until his death in 2021.
 The MCDDI is an observer party of Liberal International.

 History

+Founding and first democratic elections

 The party was co-founded by Kolélas and renowned novelist and writer Sony Lab'ou Tansi; its statutes were deposited at the Ministry of the Interior on 3 August 1989.
 Kolélas was the MCDDI's candidate in the August 1992 presidential election, in which he placed second behind Pascal Lissouba of the Pan-African Union for Social Democracy (UPADS).

+The party became the second largest group in the 1992 Republic of the Congo parliamentary elections.
+It formed an opposition alliance called the Union for Democratic Renewal (URD) in the National Assembly.
+After the Congolese Party of Labour defected from the government of President Lissouba, the URD joined a national unity government with Lissoubas UPADS and the Congelese Party of Labour until a new parliamentary election could be held in 1993.

 Didier Sengha, an MCDDI deputy in the National Assembly, left the MCDDI in April 1995 and founded a new party, the Party of Unity, Work and Progress (PUTP), in May 1995.
 The new party said that the MCDDI had abandoned its principles and that Kolélas controlled the MCDDI in an autocratic manner; Kolélas, in turn, denounced Sengha as a criminal, saying that he was guilty of embezzlement and misappropriating funds.